rajans027/Rajan-Resume/README.md

 error: during the first build, mistakenly renamed samconfig.toml to "y", when we run deploy again it needs to read from the samconfig.yaml, since the name was incorrect, I was unable to use sam deploy

+After this stage, I could see the stacks in CloudFormation and the s3 bucket created

 ## Setting up S3 with HTML and CSS files